cloudcreativity/ddd-modules/docs/guide/application/commands.md

 ### Setup and Teardown

-Our `SetupBeforeDispatch` middleware allows your to run setup work before the command is dispatched, and optionally teardown work when the command has completed.
+Our `SetupBeforeDispatch` middleware allows setup work to be run before the command is dispatched, and optionally teardown work when the command has completed.

 This allows you to set up any state and guarantee that the state is cleaned up, regardless of the outcome of the command.
-The primary use case for this is to boostrap [Domain Services](../domain/services).
+The primary use case for this is to boostrap [Domain Services](../domain/services) and to garbage collect any singleton instances of dependencies.

 For example: